Traveling in / out of Budapest

 Trains operate from Budapest to all parts of Hungary and throughout Europe.
 They depart from either of the four major railway stations:

-You must purchase FULL PRICE tickets BEFORE BOARDING the train through the MÁV mobile app, the MÁV website, or ticket machines / tickets booths and the station.
-To set the language of the MÁV mobile app to English click the three lines in the upper right corner / Beállítások / Nyelv / English.
+Unless you have a pass, you must purchase FULL PRICE tickets BEFORE BOARDING the train through the MÁV+ mobile app, the MÁV website, or ticket machines / tickets booths at the station.

-- For some trains a seat ticket is required for 650 HUF in advance or 990 HUF on the day of travel.
+• For some trains a seat ticket is required (650 HUF in advance or 990 HUF on the day of travel) even if you have a pass.
 To buy the ticket through the app, add the Hungary Pass as a discount for the traveller.

 BUSES